conorwalsh1/Portfolio-Project-1/README.md

 Added the section 'History' which included information about the Rock of Cashel.
 I created a set of paragraphs for the text with line breaks between.
 I also added the class "history" to edit in css.

-I matched the font size of the 'History title with that of the logo and used the same margins.
+Matched the font size of the 'History' title with that of the logo and used the same margins.

+Alligned the picture in the 'history' section to the right and wrapped text around it.
+I struggled to wrap the text around the picture at first but found relevant information on https://www.uvm.edu/~bnelson/computer/css/wrappingtextaroundimages.html

+Created a third section titled Visit Us

+Placed image between History and Visit Us to divide the flow

+Added internal nav link for history nav bar at top of page using information sourced from https://www.computerhope.com/issues/ch000049.htm